offbynull/learn/Bioinformatics/input/input.md

 A motif is a pattern that matches many different k-mers, where those matched k-mers have some shared biological significance.
 The pattern matches a fixed k where each position may have alternate forms.
 The simplest way to think of a motif is a regex pattern without quantifiers.
 For example, the regex `[AT]TT[GC]C` may match to `ATTGC`, `ATTCC`, `TTTGC`, and `TTTCC`.

-Often times we'll have identified a set of biological sequences where each sequence, we suspect, contains a k-mer that matches some motif.
-We'll need to find the k-mers and the motif they match.
+A common scenario involving motifs is to search through a set of DNA sequences for an unknown motif: Given a set of sequences, it's suspected that each sequence contains a k-mer that matches some motif.
+But, that motif isn't known beforehand.
+Both the k-mers and the motif they match need to be found.

 For example, each of the following sequences contains a k-mer that matches some motif:

 | Sequences                 |
 |---------------------------|